Pre-Conference Events

 - DEEP Support: Delivering high-quality instruction with proactive supports to build DE students’ confidence as college learners.

-During the workshop, participants will use research-based tools for benchmarking their practices against the DEEP model and reflect on strengths.
-Participants will also identify and prioritize areas for investment and improvement in their DE programs.
-Participants will learn how college-K-12 DE partnerships in diverse local contexts have implemented DEEP practices, as well as the leadership strategies, performance evaluation methods and metrics, and business models they are using to scale and sustain DEEP.
+As pre-work, participants will be invited to complete CCRC’s “Dual Enrollment Student Success Practice Survey.”
+This research-based tool will help colleges bench their current DE practices against the DEEP model.
+Using their survey results from their surveys, participants will identify strengths of their current practices and areas for improvement and investment in their DE programs.
+Participants will learn how college-K-12 DE partnerships in diverse local contexts have implemented DEEP practices, as well as the leadership strategies they are using to scale and sustain DEEP.